 - Your child uses an absorbent product most or all nights

-- Leaks are infrequent or moderate in volume
+- Leaks are infrequent or moderate

-- The mattress is inexpensive or older and replacement isn’t a concern
+- The mattress is inexpensive or older, and replacement isn’t a concern

 Choose an encasement if:

-- Leaks are very heavy and happen most nights
+- Leaks are very heavy and frequent

 - Your child sleeps without a product

-- You’re also managing allergies or sensitivities
+- You are managing allergies or sensitivities

 Using both together